jo1li/booking/README.md

 }

-export default FullScreenDialog(UserPage)
+export default Dialog(UserPage)

 // or if you may have additional decorators export default compose(
-    FullScreenDialog
+    Dialog
 )(UserPage)
 ```

 ### Adding a new Dialog

-The Dialog state manager located at `components/Dialog/Dialog.js` is a curried component who's first argument is a Dialog component.
+The Dialog state manager located at `components/Dialog/DialogStateManager.js` is a curried component whose first argument is a Dialog component.
 The Dialog component defaults to `DialogBase`.
-You can create a new Dialog component from  `DialogBase` adding additional functionality or styles and compose in `Dialog` (the Dialog state manager) to the new component Similar to the implementation of FullScreenDialog.
+You can create a new Dialog component from `DialogBase` adding additional functionality or styles and compose in `DialogStateManager` to the new component, similar to the implementation of the default Dialog in `Dialog.js`.

 # Fixtures